-That time when an Alice Cooper riot rocked the CNE
+That time an Alice Cooper riot rocked the CNE

-Storm clouds begin to roll in and the temperature spikes; the crowd is anxious, and the stadium is a foggy hothouse of pot and tobacco smoke.
-Something is amiss.
-Rumours swirl that the Godfather of shock rock ain't coming out.
-At 10:05pm, Cooper's lead guitarist Dick Wagner takes to the stage to confirm that Alice won't, in fact, be attending the show tonight, but Zon would be more than happy to come back out and play some more space jams.
-What could possibly go wrong?
+At 10:05 p.m., Cooper's lead guitarist Dick Wagner took to the stage to confirm that Alice would't, in fact, be attending the show that night, but Zon would be more than happy to come back out and play some more space jams.

 As the rowdy scrum exited the stadium, it became open season on the CNE midway as stalls were looted and food trucks tipped.
 A defenceless 511 streetcar was even ransacked by a breakaway mob.